rgcca-factory/RGCCA/README.md

   - [Installation of a development branch from the git repository](#installation-of-a-development-branch-from-the-git-repository)
   - [References](#references)

-## Description
+## Descriptiont
 A package for multiblock data analysis (RGCCA - Regularized Generalized Canonical Correlation Analysis) as described in [1-4].
-The software produces graphical ouptuts and statistics to assess the robustness/significance of the analysis.
+The software produces graphical outputs and statistics to assess the robustness/significance of the analysis.

 ## Algorithm
 We consider $J$ data matrices $\mathbf X_1 , \dots, \mathbf X_J$.
 Each $n \times p_j$ data matrix